rackerlabs/docs-cloud-identity/api-docs/getting-started/use-mfa-ops.rst

 **Figure: Multi-factor authentication process flow**

 .. figure:: ../_images/multifactor_auth.png
-   :alt:Multi-factor authentication process flow
+   :alt: Multi-factor authentication process flow

 To enable multi-factor authentication, users must update the account settings to add and verify a device that can be used to supply the multi-factor authentication passcode.
-You can configure account settings from  the `Cloud Control panel<https://support.rackspace.com/how-to/myrackspace-multi-factor-authentication/>`_ , or by using the Identity service API.
+You can configure account settings from  the `Cloud Control panel <https://support.rackspace.com/how-to/myrackspace-multi-factor-authentication/>`_ , or by using the Identity service API.

 The following figure shows the work flow to set up multi-factor authentication